stormpath/express-stormpath/docs/product.rst

     app.use(stormpath.init(app, {
       sessionDuration: 1000 * 60 * 15, // Make sessions expire after 15 minutes.
+      activeDuration: 1000 * 60 * 5, // Allow session extension, 5 minutes before expiration
     }));

-By default, sessions will not expire for 30 minutes (*a secure default*).
+By default, sessions will expire after 30 minutes (*a secure default*) with an active duration of 5 minutes.
+This means that the session will be extended by 30 minutes if a request is made within the 5 minutes before the session expires.

 .. note::
     The ``sessionDuration`` setting expects an integer, which must be the number